-Available to superusers only.
+Available to superuser and globaldesigner roles only.

 The CREATE VERTEX statement defines a new global vertex type, with a name and an attribute list.
 At a high level of abstraction, the format is

 CREATE VERTEX vertex_type_name (id_and_attribute_list) [vertex_options]

 More specifically, the syntax is as follows, assuming that the vertex ID is listed first: